jessp01/grt/README.md

 This repo includes a [basic GoReleaser config](.goreleaser.yaml) that will produce binaries for Linux, Darwin (what people refer to as MacOS and shouldn't), FreeBSD and NetBSD.
 You can tweak it as you please but one necessary change is in [line 21](https://github.com/jessp01/grt/blob/master/.goreleaser.yaml#L21) where `main` should point to your entry file.
-It also includes [.github/workflows/release.yml](.github/workflows/release.yml) which is a GH action to trigger upon tag creation.
+Also included, is [.github/workflows/release.yml](.github/workflows/release.yml), a GH action to trigger upon tag creation.
 This file will work out of the box.

+### Contributing

+Contributions are, of course, welcome.
+Please submit a pull request.

+### License

+Code is under AGPLv3 License.

 [license]: ./LICENSE
 [badge-license]: https://img.shields.io/github/license/jessp01/grt.svg